 Welcome to the Louisiana Division of Historic Preservation's National Register Database.
 Louisiana is privileged to have over 1300 entries on this prestigious list, and the number continues to rise.
 Because our listings embody the state's most significant historic sites, Louisiana's National Register properties should be a major focus of any study relating to our heritage.
 For this reason, the Louisiana Legislature has mandated that the Division of Historic Preservation make this information readily available to the public in a manner appealing to citizens of all ages.
 Narratives describing the property and explaining its importance (Parts 7 & 8 of the National Register Nomination Form), and a selection of photographs and location maps are provided for each property/district in the database.
 Historic district maps are in PDF format, which allows you to enlarge them for easier reading.
 The narratives are also in PDF format.
 We hope that your National Register research will be easy and enjoyable.

-Recently, our website switched to a new server and we have been experiencing a few issues when searching the National Register Database including the database resetting when viewing multiple pages.
-Please see the following document for instructions should you also encounter these issues: How To Navigate the National Register Database
+Recently, our website switched to a new server and we have been experiencing a few issues when searching the National Register Database including the database resetting when viewing multiple pages when searching by city, parish, etc. Please see the following document for instructions should you also encounter these issues: How To Navigate the National Register Database

 |Search The National Register Database|

 The National Park Service occasionally changes or adds requirements for the physical description and significance statement narratives that form the most important part of the National Register form.
 Therefore, many of the examples included in this data base no longer illustrate the current requirements.
 We strongly suggest that you contact our National Register Coordinator at (225) 219-4595 before you begin writing your nomination.